tomc0sm/PowH/README.md

 ## TODO

-- LogonScript => powershell registry key parsing is not clear
-- Check if using HKLM:\SYSTEM\CurrentControlSet\Services instead of Get-Service resolve hidden services ?
+- Check and document Services & ScheduledTasks => hidden ones ?
+- Check and Document BitsJobs, Wmi
 - SysInternals result comparison
-- Can't we exploit AppInit.dll datas ?
-PE Infos ?
-- Can't we exploit WMI datas ?
-PE infos ?
 - Registry Keys.
 On Mitre there are many others keys we can parse.
-- Registry Keys: Errors key not exists on execution
+- Errors key not exists on execution
 - T1204\Invoke-Prefetch
 - T1204\Invoke-RunningProcess
 - T1546\Invoke-ComHijacking